How much does it cost to take a trip to Africa? DK Grand Safaris breaks it down for us!

 - Book Ahead

 As much you want to avoid peak seasons, these are sometimes the best times to see certain phenomena such as the wildebeest migration.
-So, you need to be wise and plan ahead.
+So, you need to be wise and plan.
 Some lodges have long-standing relationships with tour operators, hence offer great discounts for clients who book ahead.